Brucellosis: China

-An outbreak infecting humans took place in Lanzhou in 2020 after the Lanzhou Biopharmaceutical Plant, which was involved in vaccine production, accidentally pumped out the bacteria into the atmosphere in exhaust air due to use of expired disinfectant.
-The outbreak affected over 6,000 people.
+An outbreak infecting humans took place in Lanzhou in 2019 after the Lanzhou Biopharmaceutical Plant, which was involved in vaccine production, accidentally pumped out the bacteria into the atmosphere in exhaust air due to use of expired disinfectant.

+According to Georgios Pappas, an infectious-disease specialist and author of a report published in the journal Clinical Infectious Diseases, the result was "possibly the largest laboratory accident in the history of infectious diseases."
+According to Pappas, out of nearly 70,000 people tested, more than 10,000 were seropositive, citing figures compiled by the provincial health authorities in Lanzhou's Gansu province.
+Pappas also states that Chinese documents show that more than 3,000 people living near the plant applied for compensation, an indication of at least a mild illness.

 Europe

 Malta

 Until the early 20th century, the disease was endemic in Malta to the point of it being referred to as "Maltese fever".
 Since 2005, due to a strict regimen of certification of milk animals and widespread use of pasteurization, the illness has been eradicated from Malta.

 Republic of Ireland

 Ireland was declared free of brucellosis on 1 July 2009.
-The disease had troubled the country's farmers and veterinarians for several decades.
+It had troubled the country's farmers and veterinarians for several decades.
 The Irish government submitted an application to the European Commission, which verified that Ireland had been liberated.
 Brendan Smith, Ireland's then Minister for Agriculture, Food and the Marine, said the elimination of brucellosis was "a landmark in the history of disease eradication in Ireland".
 Ireland's Department of Agriculture, Food and the Marine intends to reduce its brucellosis eradication programme now that eradication has been confirmed.